-Luper was one of the early leaders in the civil rights movement in Oklahoma during the 1950s.
+Luper was one of Oklahoma’s early leaders in the civil rights movement during the 1950s.
 She taught history in various Oklahoma City public schools for forty-one years and became the sponsor of the Oklahoma City NAACP Youth Council.
-In 1958, working with this group, she led the earliest “sit-ins” in Oklahoma and some of the first in United States.
-Through these protests she and other civil rights activists succeeded in integrating many public facilities in Oklahoma City and across the state by 1964.
+In 1958, working with this group, she led the earliest “sit-ins” in Oklahoma and some of the first in the United States.
+Through these protests, she and other civil rights activists succeeded in integrating many public facilities in Oklahoma City and across the state by 1964.

 In 1957, Luper escorted her Dunjee High School students to New York City, New York, to perform a play she had written, Brother President: The Story of Dr. Martin Luther King, for a national freedom rally.
 Inspired by non-violent activism, she and her students returned determined to end segregation in Oklahoma.
 They staged a sit-in at the Katz Drugstore counter in August 1958.
 This sit-in led to numerous other demonstrations at lunch counters, cafeterias, churches, and amusement parks, as well as marches, voter registration drives, and boycotts.
 She was arrested twenty-six times for her civil rights activities.
 The Oklahoma City Council responded with an ordinance ending racial discrimination shortly before the 1964 Civil Rights Act.
 Luper participated, as well, in the civil rights marches with Dr. Martin Luther King, Jr., in Washington, D.C., and Selma, Alabama.